fybx/WindowsCommandPrompt/README.md

  There isn't any reliable solution to control the cmd.exe in a Winforms application, so I made one for everyone!
  Base logic of the code is from ConsoleControlAPI, but I changed almost everything.
 Bugs with the inputting is now fixed.
- Also check out the ConsoleControlAPI: [https://github.com/dwmkerr/consolecontrol/]
+ Also check out the [ConsoleControlAPI](https://github.com/dwmkerr/consolecontrol/)

  * Target .NET Framework version is 4.6